Visiting Mljet National Park in Croatia

-Mljet National Park covers 5300 hectares of the northwest part of the island of Mljet located near the Pelješac peninsula on the southern coast of Croatia.
+Mljet National Park covers 5.300 hectares of the northwest part of the island of Mljet, located near the Pelješac peninsula on the southern coast of Croatia.

-- Mljet’s forests
+#1 Mljet’s forests

 90% of the park is covered by forest, most of which is alepski bor (Aleppo pine), a tree that can reach up to 20 meters high.
 Hrast crnika or česmina (Holm oak) is also very common.

-- Rich fauna
+#3 Rich fauna

-Tickets for nacionalni park Mljet include a return boat ride to the Isle of Saint Mary and a visit to the benedictine monastery.
+Tickets for nacionalni park Mljet include a return boat ride to the Isle of Saint Mary and a visit to the Benedictine monastery.
 The boat rides every hour from Mali most and Pristanište.
 It is also possible to rent a canoe or a kayak.

-During high season (May 1 to October 31), Nacionalni park Mljet is open between 8:00 and 20:00.
+During high season (May 1 to October 31), nacionalni park Mljet is open all day.
 During the winter (November 1 to April 30), arrival announcements are necessary.

 Arriving by your own vessel